-The Notice requires a recipient to produce certain information and documents, which are within its power or possession, relating to account holders who have an address within the United Kingdom and who hold a non- United Kingdom account.
-A non-United Kingdom account is an account (which term is defined to extend to accounts of any description however identified or marketed) where the money or assets relevant to the account are held outside of England, Wales, Scotland and Northern Ireland.
+As from 2009, the Finance Act 2008 authorised HMRC to issue information notices requiring UK financial institutions to provide HMRC with certain information and documentation, within their power or possession, relating to account holders who have an address within the United Kingdom and who hold a non-United Kingdom account.
+A non-United Kingdom account is an account where the money or assets relevant to the account are held outside of England, Wales, Scotland and Northern Ireland.

 Information held by offshore subsidiaries or branches